mozilla/legal-docs/en/subscription_services_privacy_notice.md

 ## Other Information You Should Know

-Much of the information that we store about our Firefox Account users is easily accessible by logging into your account.
+Much of the information that we store about our Firefox account users is easily accessible by logging into your account.
 You can [learn more about managing your data](https://support.mozilla.org/products/privacy-and-security/user-control).
 To make requests, please contact us through our [Data Subject Access Request Portal](https://privacyportal.onetrust.com/webform/1350748f-7139-405c-8188-22740b3b5587/4ba08202-2ede-4934-a89e-f0b0870f95f0).

 If you have any other questions regarding our privacy practices, please contact us at compliance@mozilla.com.